-On city council fundraising, Glen and Perez lead the pack
+On city council fundraising, Yung and Perez lead the pack

 Two incumbent Vancouver city councilors aren’t seeking reelection this year.
 The announcements from Linda Glover and Laurie Lebowsky last month sparked several early challengers for the soon-to-be open seats, and also kicked off an early start to 2021 fundraising.